Jordan-z5214614/IT-Project-GROUPNAME/README.md

 ![alt text](https://github.com/Jordan-z5214614/IT-Project-GROUPNAME/blob/master/Images%20of%20the%20Parts%20for%20the%20Project/Lego-Motor-in-Use.JPG)

  - turbine pieces x2 #TODO change to be open "can really be anything that connects to the motor
- - appropriate connectors and pieces (see diagram below for full picture)
+ - appropriate connectors and pieces (see diagram below for full picture) #TODO add more infor and get picture of whole system from Luke
  - Lego power plant station (optional please view the Lego Design folder for more details)

 If you wish to add to the design e.g. add extra machines or turbines, then extra physical requirments may be needed.
 Please view the 'Create Your Own' section of the "README.md" file for more information about extending this project.